asmeurer/blog/posts/verifying-the-riemann-hypothesis-with-sympy-and-mpmath.md

 They both give 29.
 So we have verified the Riemann Hypothesis up to $100i$!

-Here is a plot of these 29 roots.
+Here is a plot of these 29 zeros.

 ```py
 >>> plot_points(L, 100)